allella/jimmy-craigslist/README.md

+## End of Life
+Craigslist has disabled use of the RSS feed links.
+This was after they started blocking well-known hosting IP ranges.

+For now, I'm not aware of an RSS alternative, but you can enable email notifications in Craigslist by using the "Save Search" link in the search results.

 ## Disclaimer
 [Craigslist's terms of use](https://www.craigslist.org/about/terms.of.use) prohibit scraper, bots, etc.  However, Craiglist provides RSS feeds, therefore expecting and endorsing the use of RSS readers.
 This code is effectively a personal RSS reader which saves a copy of RSS data and allows real RSS readers (AOL Reader, Feedly, Digg Reader) to consume your personal copies.